A self-guided walking tour along a continuous route through central Japan.

 Stretches of the path still retain the original ishidatami stone paving, which was laid to assist on what would otherwise be tricky uphill climbs.
 Aside your way are dotted farmhouses and numerous wayside shrines that have afforded spiritual protection to passersby for centuries.
 En route, a delightful and popular café, specialising in home-made herbal teas and cake, is a modern take on the many teahouses along the Nakasendo Way that once catered to travellers of old.

-Your atmospheric accommodation tonight, once a waystation for imperial couriers, is undoubtedly on of the oldest structures still operating as an inn in all Japan.
+Your atmospheric accommodation tonight, once a waystation for imperial couriers, is undoubtedly one of the oldest structures still operating as an inn in all of Japan.
 The host and hostess are locally renowned for their hospitality and delicious evening meal.

 Accommodation: Japanese inn.